vdesabou/kafka-docker-playground-docs/docs/playground connector connect-migration-utility.md

 🧩 Run Kafka Connector Migration Utility (see https://github.com/confluentinc/connect-migration-utility/) on running connect cluster

+Takes a self managed connector running in the connect container and
+recreates it as a fully managed connector in Confluent Cloud, keeping
+its offsets so consumers do not replay or skip data.
+Two steps:

+  discovery   read the local connectors and export their configurations
+  migrate     create the equivalent connectors on Confluent Cloud

+Run discovery first, migrate second.
+Use it to rehearse a customer's
+migration and see what their configuration turns into.

-The connector example should be ran with --environment flag set to \<ccloud\>
+The connector example should be ran with --environment flag set to ccloud.

 See a full example at https://github.com/vdesabou/kafka-docker-playground/blob/master/ccloud/connect-migration-utility/README.md